-PlayStation Now coming to selected Sony TVs next week
+PlayStation Now game streaming is coming to selected Sony TVs next week

 PlayStation Now, Sony’s video game streaming service, has to date been available only via the PS3 and PS4 consoles – but as of next week owners of selected Sony televisions will be able to try it out.